Wildhoney/Memoria/README.md

 Memoria
 =======

-Extensible form storage for memorising user inputs.
+Memoria is an extensible form storage for memorising user inputs.
+Never again will you lose form data!

 Overloading Event Name
 -------